uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/task_scheduler/scheduling_controls/global_control_cls.rst

     **Selection rule**: maximum

-    Set stack size for threads created by the library, including working threads in the task scheduler and threads controlled by thread wrapper classes.
+    Set stack size for working threads created by the library.

 .. cpp:enum:: parameter::terminate_on_exception